 There are four primary types:Bacterial conjunctivitis can affect one or both eyes and is usually accompanied by a heavy, yellow discharge that may cause the eyelids to stick together in the morning.
 Caused by a variety of bacteria, bacterial conjunctivitis is treated with antibiotic eye drops and typically resolves within 5 days.
 If there is concurrent inflammation of the eyelids, your eye care provider may also recommend an eyelid scrub to remove bacteria and dried mucous from the lid margin.

 Viral conjunctivitis is often caused by adenoviruses, the family responsible for upper-respiratory illnesses such as colds, but can also result from herpes simplex and other viruses.
-This type can also affect either one or both eyes, and usually causes a lighter discharge.
-Although viral conjunctivitis usually produces a superficial case that clears on its own within two weeks, you should still see your eyecare provider to ensure it doesn't lead to a more serious infection that can involve the cornea.
+This type can also affect either one or both eyes and usually causes a lighter discharge.
+Although viral conjunctivitis usually produces a superficial case that clears on its own within two weeks, you should still see your eye care provider ensure it doesn't lead to a more serious infection that can involve the cornea.